keyboardpartner/HX3/LATEST/readme.md

 ### Changelog

-<b>01/27/2016</b> Firmware #3.912, FPGA 27022016
+<b>01/27/2016</b> Firmware #3.912, FPGA 27012016

-* new filter and adder design, less prone to overflow distortions
+* New filter and adder design, less prone to overflow distortions
-* higher bass and organ output levels, lowering of rotary defaults parameter #607 to values below 155 may be required
+* Higher bass and organ output levels, lowered rotary defaults parameter #607 to value 150
-* new triode sim in AO28 block
+* New triode simulation in AO28 block - try the AO28 tube age parameter
-* added version for old XB2 mk2 kit.
+* Added version for old XB2 mk2 kit.
 Rotary output jack and headphone amp must be rewired to obtain stereo simulation
-* fixed some bugs in beta FW: Menu entries, defaults saving, factory reset menu entry
+* Fixed some bugs in beta FW: Menu entries, defaults saving, factory reset
 * Fixed rounding error on some parameters in MIDI custom CC set (HX3 Expander only)

 <b>01/10/2016</b>Firmware #3.911